-Robert F. Ichord, Jr. serves as Deputy Assistant Secretary in the new Department of State Bureau of Energy Resources.
+Robert F. Ichord, Jr. serves as Deputy Assistant Secretary in the Bureau of Energy Resources.
 He is responsible for promoting the transformation of energy systems to achieve greater efficiency and cleaner performance through use of market forces and innovative financing approaches.
 He will lead the Bureau’s efforts to reform electricity and power systems and develop more efficient and reliable national and regional electricity markets.

 Mr. Ichord has a long-history of U.S. Government service in the energy field, having worked for the Energy Research and Development Agency, the US Department of Energy, and the US Agency for International Development.
 At USAID, he played a leading role in developing energy and environmental strategies and projects in Asia, the Near East and North Africa and Eastern Europe and Eurasia.